Mastering Value Investing: Essential Principles and Techniques

 Investors can limit their downside risk by purchasing stocks at prices significantly below their calculated intrinsic value.
 This is because the investor is less likely to lose money even if the intrinsic value is overestimated or the price does not rise as much as expected.
 Conversely, if the stock’s price corrects upwards to match its intrinsic value, the investor stands to gain substantially.

-The margin of safety principle is a testament to the risk-averse nature of value investing, emphasizing the profit potential and, more importantly, the minimization of loss.
+The margin of safety principle is a testament to the risk-averse nature of value investing.
+It emphasizes the profit potential and, more importantly, the minimization of loss.

 Long-Term Investment Perspective